 Apples are one of the most nutritious foods you can eat, full of fiber to improve your digestive health and antioxidants that can lower your risk of heart disease.
-But all those benefits don't do you any good if your stomach aches after you eat the fruit.
-The most likely cause of your stomach pain is an allergy or fructose malabsorption disorder.
-If the former is true, you'll have to give up the fruit; if it's the latter, you may still be able to eat small amounts.
-Before you make changes to your diet, speak to your doctor about your stomach pains.
+But all those benefits don't do you any good if you often find yourself thinking: Apples make my stomach hurt after I eat them.

 Although a wide variety of fruits can cause reactions in people, apples are among the most common culprits, according to the University of Nebraska-Lincoln website.
 Apples may contain several different allergens from varying classes of food allergens, so symptoms will vary from individual to individual.

 Your doctor can determine whether you have an allergy to apples.
-If your stomach pain is due to an allergy, you may have to stop eating apples.
+If your stomach pain is due to an allergy, you have to stop eating apples.
 A food allergy is an immune system reaction to a normally harmless substance that has been identified as a threat.
 In addition to stomach pain, food allergies can cause other symptoms that can be severe and even life-threatening, such as trouble swallowing and obstruction of air passages.

 Fructose is a sugar found naturally in fruits and other foods.
 It's also widely used in food processing to add sweetness.
 Some people experience stomach pain after consuming too much of this substance in whole and processed foods because their body is unable to absorb it.

 This condition is referred to as fructose malabsorption, which isn't the same as fructose intolerance — an inherited condition often diagnosed in infancy.
 Its cause is unknown, but several factors may contribute, including bacterial problems in your gut, inflammation and stress.